debops/debops/docs/getting-started.rst

 configure a proxied access to the cache over a custom subdomain, by default ``apt-cache.{{ ansible_domain }}``.
 This subdomain should be configured in the DNS and point to the server where the proxy is installed.
-You can open this address in a web browser to access the ``apt-cacher-ng`` web interface.
+You can open this address in a web browser to access the :program:`apt-cacher-ng` web interface.

-To enable support for ``apt-cacher-ng`` cache on a host, you can configure it in APT using separate file, for example ``/etc/apt/apt.conf.d/000proxy``.
-The host can access the cache either directly or over the configured ``nginx`` proxy.
+To enable support for :program:`apt-cacher-ng` cache on a host, you can configure it in APT using separate file, for example :file:`/etc/apt/apt.conf.d/000proxy`.
+The host can access the cache either directly or over the configured :program:`nginx` proxy.

 Configuration for direct cache connections without proxying the HTTPS